GRdevelops/Open-Ended-Project/README.md

 # Welcome to the blog

-## Introduction
-This repository contains the source code for my web project, a simple blog homepage with additional Javascript functionality.

-## Deployment
-This website was deployed using GitHub Pages: https://grdevelops.github.io/Welcome-To-The-Blog/
+Welcome to the Blog was conceived as a straightforward yet robust blog homepage, marking my second coding project.

+I meticulously chose descriptive names for CSS classes and JavaScript functions to ensure code clarity and maintainability.

+In terms of layout, I made sure to keep an overall consistent design with flexbox/grids.

+A key feature was integrating Mailchimp for email collection.

+Utilizing vanilla JavaScript, I implemented a pop-up that stays closed if you reload the page and a sorting functionality that shows posts relative to the selected category.

 ## Features
 - Responsive web design ensuring compatibility across various devices and screen sizes.
-- Sort articles by category.
+- Sort articles by category thanks to Javascript.
-- Javascript pop up that has a persistent timer even on reload.
+- Javascript pop-up that has a persistent timer even on reload.
 - Clean and modern user interface.

 ## Technologies Used